-In planning and performing our audit, we considered the Middle Fork Crow River Watershed District's internal control over financial reporting as a basis for designing our auditing procedures for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the District's internal control over financial reporting.
+In planning and performing our audit, we considered the Middle Fork Crow River Watershed District's internal control over financial reporting (internal control) as a basis for designing our auditing procedures for the purpose of expressing our opinion on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the District's internal control.
 Accordingly, we do not express an opinion on the effectiveness of the District's internal control over financial reporting.

-Or consideration of internal control over financial reporting was for the limited purpose described in the preceding paragraph and would not necessarily identify all deficiencies in internal control over financial reporting that might be significant deficiencies or material weaknesses.
-However, as discussed below, we identified certain deficiencies in internal control over financial reporting that we consider to be significant deficiencies.
+Our consideration of internal control was for the limited purpose described in the preceding paragraph and was not designed to identify all deficiencies in internal control that might be significant deficiencies or material weaknesses and therefore there can be no assurance that all such deficiencies have been identified.
+However, as discussed below, we identified certain deficiencies in internal control over financial reporting that we consider to be material weaknesses and other deficiencies that we consider to be significant deficiencies.

-A control deficiency exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent or detect misstatements on a timely basis.
-A significant deficiency is a control deficiency, or combination of control deficiencies, that adversely affects the Middle Fork Crow River Watershed District's ability to initiate, authorize, record, process or report financial data reliably in accordance with generally accepted accounting principles such that there is more than a remote likelihood that a misstatement of the District's financial statements that is more than inconsequential will not be prevented or detected by the District's internal control.
-We considered the deficiencies described in the accompanying Schedule of Findings and Recommendation as items 2007-1, 2007-2 and 2008-1 to be significant deficiencies in internal control over financial reporting.
+A deficiency in internal control exists when the design or operation of a control does not allow management or employees, in the normal course of performing their assigned functions, to prevent or detect and correct misstatements on a timely basis.
+A material weakness is a deficiency or combination of deficiencies in internal control, such that there is a reasonable possibility that a material misstatement of the entity's financial statements will not be prevented, or detected and corrected on a timely basis.
+We consider the deficiencies described in the accompanying Schedule of Findings and Recommendations as items 2007-2 and 2008-1 to be material weaknesses.